carey-suehs/GCD_Course_Project/README.md

      1. Each row corresponds to 1 observation.
      2. Only one type of observation is contained therein.
      3. Columns correspond to variables.

+__________CREATE A 2ND, DATA SET w/ MEANS PER VAR, ACTIVITY, & SUBJECT

+This section provides code for casting the "subset_long" element into the required table of average variable values per activity and subject.